cseAtIITK/admissions-website/src/announcements/2015-09-10-Heads-up-Phd-admissions-December-2015.md

 ### Who can apply?

 As usual, winter admissions are for selecting Ph.D candidates and we will not entertain application toward our masters program.
+This time around we will also admit sponsored candidates for the new [M.S. program][ms].
 A candidate selected for this round is expected to join our Ph.D program in the winter semester itself.
-Besides, this time around, candidates interested in the application under the
-[Visvesvaraya scheme][vishy-sheme] should also apply (no separate application is required).
+Besides, this time around, candidates interested in the application under the [Visvesvaraya scheme][vishy-sheme] should also apply (no separate application is required).